 Chronic obstructive pulmonary disease (COPD) is defined by a reduction in airflow that is not entirely reversible.
-Both current guidelines and the community standard for diagnostic spirometry in the United States require that fixed obstructive physiology be identified by a post-bronchodilator forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) less than 0.70.4 COPD is a progressive, chronic condition without a known cure.
-COPD is characterized by continual respiratory decline associated with acute exacerbations that often result in hospitalization and ultimately death.4-6 Although the degree of obstruction and symptoms (e.g., dyspnea, cough, fatigue) progress over time, the trajectory of decline can vary significantly among patients due to the complex interaction of genes with environmental exposures and other risk factors.^{7, 8}
+Both current guidelines and the community standard for diagnostic spirometry in the United States require that fixed obstructive physiology be identified by a post-bronchodilator forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) less than 0.70.
+COPD is a progressive, chronic condition without a known cure.
+COPD is characterized by continual respiratory decline often associated with acute exacerbations that can result in hospitalization and ultimately death.4-6 Although the degree of obstruction and symptoms (e.g., dyspnea, cough, fatigue) progress over time, the trajectory of decline can vary significantly among patients due to the complex interaction of genes with environmental exposures and other risk factors.

 COPD can be classified by the degree of obstruction, or symptoms, or both (Table 1).
-The degree of obstruction characterized by the post-bronchodilator FEV1 percent predicted (i.e., ratio of volume exhaled in the first second over the volume predicted by any of a number of reference equations based on age, gender, race, and height).^{4, 9} In addition to the severity of airflow limitation (i.e., spirometric grade), the 2020 Global Initiative for Chronic Obstructive Lung Disease (GOLD) Global Strategy for the Diagnosis, Management and Prevention of COPD also recommends patients undergo assessment of their symptoms using standardized assessment tools (i.e., Modified British Medical Research Council [mMRC] questionnaire or COPD Assessment Test [CAT]).4 The mMRC is a dyspnea scale and the CAT captures a wider range of symptoms (e.g., cough, phlegm production, chest tightness, exercise tolerance, energy).
-Together the spirometric grade and letter grade corresponding to symptom burden can be used to guide management.
+The degree of obstruction characterized by the post-bronchodilator FEV1 percent predicted (i.e., ratio of volume exhaled in the first second over the volume predicted by any of a number of reference equations based on age, gender, race, and height).
+In addition to the severity of airflow limitation (i.e., spirometric grade), the 2022 Global Initiative for Chronic Obstructive Lung Disease (GOLD) Global Strategy for the Diagnosis, Management and Prevention of COPD also recommends patients undergo assessment of their symptoms using standardized assessment tools (i.e., Modified British Medical Research Council [mMRC] questionnaire or COPD Assessment Test [CAT]).
+The mMRC is a dyspnea scale and the CAT captures a wider range of symptoms (e.g., cough, phlegm production, chest tightness, exercise tolerance, energy).